Junaid-Iqbal-JI/Python-Code/README.md

 # Python-Code
-This Repository Contain the Python code series from beginner to advance.
+This Repository Contain the Python code series from beginner to advance including real world projects.